bids-standard/bids-website/docs/extensions/process.md

 #### OPTIONAL deliverables

-In rare cases, it may be necessary to update the BIDS validator to properly validate new content from a BEP.
+In rare cases, it may be necessary to update:

+*   the BIDS validator to properly validate new content from a BEP;
+*   the BIDS website.

 #### SUGGESTED deliverables